fdac15/news/README.md

 ## [Oct 9]
 * Formal proposals with the objective workplan, etc. for the final project are delayed until Oct 12
-* Here are more details:

-1. The goals and motivation can be unchanged if they are the same as in the sales pitch.
+* No need to change goals and motivation if they stay the same as in the sales pitch.

-1. Here are some key pieces I am looking for:
+* Key new pieces I am looking for in the project proposal:
   * Work breakdown, assignment, and schedule
-     1. What, When, Who
+     1. What, When, Who?
-     1. Two intermediate deliveries and final delivery before Dec 3
+     1. One or two intermediate deliveries with the final delivery before Dec 3?
-     1. What data will be needed, how it will be retrieved and processed
+     1. What data will be needed, how it will be retrieved and processed?
-     1. What needs to be done first, e.g., dependencies among tasks is any
+     1. What needs to be done first?
+E.g., dependencies among tasks.
-     1. Some aspects of risk management: if something does not work, what alternatives will be tried
+     1. Element of risk management: if something does not work, what alternatives will be tried?

-1. The primary reasons to create project plans are
+1. Why project plans are needed?
-   1. introduce project management
+   1. to practice project management
-   1. reduce the risk to the final project
+   1. to reduce the risk to the final project

 ## [Oct 7]